Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 # Getting Started with Psyshock Physics

-This is the seventh preview version I am releasing out to the public.
-It currently only supports a small number of use cases.
+This is the eighth preview version I am releasing out to the public.
+It currently only supports spatial query use cases.
 The number of supported use cases will grow with each release.

 ## Authoring

 Currently Psyshock uses the classical Physx components for authoring [colliders](Colliders.md).
 Attach a Sphere Collider, Capsule Collider, Box Collider, or Mesh Collider to the GameObject you wish to convert.
-Mesh Colliders must have their convex checkbox checked.

 There’s one exception.
 I added support for Compound Colliders and this uses the new Collider Authoring component.
 But you can also create them by attaching more